-4. Council Conduct with Other Public Agencies
+45. Council Conduct with-When Serving on Intergovernmental AssignmentsOther Public Agencies

 "Always do right.
-This will gratify some people and astonish the rest." -- Mark Twain
+This will gratify some people and astonish the rest." - Mark Twain

 Be clear about representing the City or personal interests

 When representing the City, the Councilmember must support and advocate the official City position on an issue, not a personal viewpoint.
 Outside of official board or commission meetings, board and commission members are not authorized to represent the City or their board or commission unless specifically designated by the Council or the board or commission to do so for a particular purpose.